distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/functional_spec/Functional_Specification.md

 * To download and install the node software conveniently.
 * To configure the node through a GUI (desirable), CLI, or a config file.
 * To ensure node software runs in the background at all times through a GUI/CLI (desirable) or OS-specific program such as systemd.
+* To uninstall the software or delete the data stored easily and without unintended side effects.

 #### End User